Blackhawks vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Blackhawks Betting Insights

-- This season the Blackhawks have won two of the five games in which they've been an underdog.
+- This season the Blackhawks have won two of the seven games in which they've been an underdog.

-- Chicago has entered four games this season as the underdog by +185 or more and is 2-2 in those contests.
+- Chicago is 1-2 this season when entering a game as the underdog by +260 or more on the moneyline.

-- Chicago and its opponent have combined for more than 6 goals once this season.
+- Chicago has combined with its opponent to score more than 6 goals just twice this season.

 Blackhawks vs Golden Knights Additional Info